-We received a history lesson about the square.
-It was where Chairman Mao had declared China to be the People’s Republic of China, it’s the largest public square in the world, and still today a place where many important ceremonies are held.
+Our guide gives us a history lesson: it was where, in Tiananmen Square where Chairman Mao declared China to be the People’s Republic of China, it’s the largest public square in the world, and still today a place where many important ceremonies are held.
 Curiously absent from the memorized lecture was the Tiananmen Square massacre of 1989.

 For all I knew, pre-internet, the Chinese government might have been able to suppress the information to many of the Chinese people.